- 1 Xia Dynasty 2100 B.C. – 1600 B.C.

 In 960 AD, the later Zhou Dynasty General Zhao Kuangyin launched the Chenqiao mutiny and established the Song Dynasty, which was called the “Northern Song Dynasty” in history.
-It stood side by side with the Liao, Jin, and Xixia regimes, and had a close war and economic exchanges.
+It stood side by side with the Liao, Jin, and Xixia regimes and had a close war and economic exchanges.
 In 1127, the Jin Bing went south and fell to Bianjing in the Northern Song Dynasty.
 The Northern Song Dynasty was destroyed, and it was called “Jingkang Change” in history.

 Southern Song Dynasty 1127 – 1279

-There were two capital cities of the Southern Song Dynasty, Nanjing and Linan, which is called Hangzhou nowadays.
+There were two capital cities of the Southern Song Dynasty, Nanjing and Linan, called Hangzhou nowadays.
 Zhao Gou rebuilt the Song regime in the south, known as the “Southern Song Dynasty” in history, and extended the advanced economy and culture of the north to the south.
 Astronomy, science and technology, and printing in the Song Dynasty are among the best in the world back to the time.

 Liao Dynasty 916 – 1125